lsidore/AcmeEval/README.md

 yarn add @acme-eval/core
 ```

+## Quick Start Guide

+Get started with AcmeEval in just a few steps:

+1. Prepare your documentation: Ensure your documentation is in a folder containing markdown files.
+2. Generate test questions: Use the `generateTestSet` function to generate a set of questions based on your documentation.
+3. Evaluate your RAG system: Use the generated questions to evaluate the performance of your RAG system.

 ## Using the `generateTestSet` Function

 The `generateTestSet` function is used to generate a test set of questions from a folder containing markdown files.
 It takes the following parameters: